-FreeNAS is a freely available network addressable storage (NAS) operating system based on FreeBSD that turns any compatible computer with hard drives and a usb port into a stand-alone NAS appliance.
-Normally I wouldn't care, as I had strong independent workstation who don't need no NAS, but there's one little feature that really caught my attention: FreeNAS 8 includes solid ZFS support, a luxury I didn't have access to on either Linux or Windows at the time.
+FreeNAS is a freely available network addressable storage (NAS) operating system based on FreeBSD that turns any compatible computer with hard drives and a USB port into a stand-alone NAS appliance.
+Normally I wouldn't care, as I had a strong independent workstation that 'don't need no NAS', but there's one little feature that really caught my attention: FreeNAS 8 includes solid ZFS support, a luxury I didn't have access to on either Linux or Windows at the time.

-The combination of FreeBSD, ZFS, and near read-only root on USB were to me the killer feature of this operating system.
+To me, the combination of FreeBSD, ZFS, and near read-only root on USB were the killer features of this operating system.
 I had heard of ZFS when it was announced almost a decade ago.
 The thing that kept me from adopting it was the disruption to my environment that would be caused by switching systems over to OpenSolaris.
-Most of my photography work is done on Windows and most of my development work is done on Linux, so the obvious solution would have been to setup an OpenSolaris based server with NFS for Linux clients and Samba for Windows clients.
+Most of my photography work is done on Windows and most of my development work is done on Linux, so the obvious solution would have been to set up an OpenSolaris based server with NFS for Linux clients and Samba for Windows clients.
 I wasn't really interested in doing that either.
-If disk latency was the enemy of performance, than disk latency + network latency and min( disk bandwidth, network bandwidth ) really didn't seem like a good idea.
+If disk latency was the enemy of performance, then disk latency + network latency and min( disk bandwidth, network bandwidth ) really didn't seem like a good idea.

 Plugins are also supported by using the FreeBSD Jail facilities.
 This is very similar to Open Virtuozzo, which I had plenty of experience working with at my last job.
 I was immediately curious how easily my applications currently running on Linux would fare within one of these jails.